Department of Political Philosophy and Globalization Research

 Mgr.
 Zdeněk Vopat

-The Centre of Global Studies focuses on an interdisciplinary research in the fields of philosophy and social science, and develops Czech research within the European and world frameworks.
+Department of Political Philosophy and Globalization Research focuses on an interdisciplinary research in the fields of philosophy and social science, and develops Czech research within the European and world frameworks.
 It analyses contemporary political, social and cultural changes which, as a consequence of the global interactions, influence the lives of individuals and whole societies.
 It studies these contemporary themes in the Czech, European and global contexts.
 The results of this scientific project can be used not only in the area of philosophical and social scientific research but also in civil society, public administration and public media.

 The project helps to develop critical thinking and cooperation between several so far rather separate scientific disciplines in order to articulate new issues and themes, and to elaborate theories which are linked with them.
 It focuses mainly on the themes of justice, legitimacy, participation, and democracy in the contemporary global age in terms of social and political philosophy, sociology, political science, and cultural studies.

-The members of the Centre of Global Studies participate in the Research Program “Global Conflicts and Local Interactions” Strategy AV21 which is coordinated by Marek Hrubec, Director of the Centre of Global Studies.
+The members of the Department of Political Philosophy and Globalization Research participate in the Research Program “Global Conflicts and Local Interactions” Strategy AV21.
 The Research Program includes more than 50 scholars, including legal scholars, sociologists, political scientists, anthropologists, ethnologists, and historians from various institutions.

-The members of the Centre of Global Studies have continuously developed projects closely with the Global Studies Association of North America (Chicago) and the Chinese Academy of Social Sciences (Beijing), for example, the research grant on Transformations of Societies in Global Interactions: China, the EU, the USA (2018–2020).
+The members of the Department of Political Philosophy and Globalization Research have continuously developed projects closely with the Global Studies Association of North America (Chicago) and the Chinese Academy of Social Sciences (Beijing), for example, the research grant on Transformations of Societies in Global Interactions: China, the EU, the USA (2018–2020).

 Pillar 1: Justice, legitimacy, participation and democracy.
 The research of justice, legitimacy, participation, and democracy mainly in connection with the key and alternative paradigmatic approaches to global issues.